Key Issues and Texts

 Seminar 2: Race, nation-building, and the politics of dispossession (Jimena Lobo Guerrero Arenas)

-The nineteenth century gave birth to the ‘scientific’ philosophy of race and the development of modern Anthropology, Ethnography and Archaeology, in which perceptions of morality, intelligence, and civilisation were deeply tied up with notions of race.
-This is precisely the period when Latin American political elites needed to build a modern nation-state after gaining the independence from Spain.
-While doing so, they were confronted with established social hierarchies in the region, legacy of the Spanish colonisation and slavery.
-How did notions of race entangle with post-independence nation-building?
-What were the consequences of that for Indigenous and Afro-Indigenous communities in Latin America?
-What are the different modes of cultural dispossession faced by Indigenous people in the 19th century and early 20th century?
-This seminar will examine these questions by drawing on case studies from the independence period till today.
-The last 45 minutes of the seminar will serve as a two-group discussion on two modes of indigenous dispossession: cultural heritage, and biopiracy.
+The nineteenth century saw the rise of the ‘scientific’ philosophy of race and the development of modern Anthropology, Ethnography, and Archaeology, where perceptions of morality, intelligence, and civilization were deeply intertwined with ideas of race.
+This period was crucial for Latin American political elites, who needed to build modern nation-states after gaining independence from Spain.
+In doing so, they faced entrenched social hierarchies, legacies of Spanish colonization, and slavery.
+How did notions of race become entangled with post-independence nation-building?
+What were the consequences for Indigenous and Afro-Indigenous communities in Latin America?
+What were the different forms of cultural dispossession experienced by Indigenous peoples in the 19th and early 20th centuries?
+This seminar will explore these questions by examining case studies from the independence era to the present.
+The final 45 minutes of the seminar will be dedicated to a two-group discussion on two specific modes of Indigenous dispossession: cultural heritage and biopiracy.

 Key issues